 Ischemic strokes account for about 85% of all stroke types and are caused by a blockage of blood flow in an artery leading to brain tissue.
 When the blockage occurs, the brain tissue that is not getting enough blood flow will start to become permanently injured.
-Restoring blood flow to the brain tissue at risk of injury is the first priority in an ischemic stroke.
-The first treatment to try and open the vessel is the use of a medication to break the clot up.
+Restoring blood flow to brain tissue at risk of injury is the first priority in an ischemic stroke.
+The first treatment to try and open the vessel is the use of medication to break the clot up.
 This medication is called intravenous recombinant tissue-type plasminogen activator (r-tPA) or alteplase.
 The earlier this medication is administered the more likely it can open the vessel before there is permanent brain tissue loss.

 In some cases, the blockage may not be opened up with the use of tPA (alteplase) alone.
 Many strokes occur as the result of blockage of a large artery and there is more brain tissue at risk of injury.
 In these types of stroke, the symptoms are likely to be the even more severe.
 For some patients that have a large vessel occlusion, a second line therapy must be considered.
 This is called mechanical endovascular reperfusion therapy.

 As in the use of intravenous tPA, mechanical endovascular reperfusion therapy must be provided as early as possible to provide the most benefit to those who are suffering an ischemic stroke.

 An acute ischemic stroke occurs when a blood clot blocks an artery that brings blood to the brain.
 Deprived of oxygen and nutrients the brain cells start to die at a rate of two million neurons per minute, increasing the risk permanent brain damage, disability or death.
 Recognizing stroke symptoms and acting fast to get medical attention can save a life and minimize disability.